-Qantas Short Film Competition
+Vision Splendid Short Film Competition 2023

-Finalist films will be screened on the Closing Night at the historic, 100 year old Royal Open Air Theatre at a special awards ceremony with celebrity judges selecting the Best Film and associated prizes.
+Finalist films will be screened on the Closing Night at the historic, 105 year old Royal Open Air Theatre at a special awards ceremony with celebrity judges selecting the Best Film and associated prizes.

 Awards & Prizes

 All films screening as Official Selections are eligible for the Audience Award.
 The award is based solely on audience voting at the film

 The prize will be awarded to one nominated producer on the entry form of the short film.
-If entrants are from a team they must negotiate this between themselves.
+If entrants are from a team they must negotiate this between themselves

 Rules & Terms

-QANTAS Short Film Competition Guidelines
+Short Film Competition Guidelines

 The event is a juried short film competition open to independent Australian filmmakers.

-Please read and carefully consider the following details and guidelines for the QANTAS Short Film Competition before submitting your short film.
+Please read and carefully consider the following details and guidelines for the Short Film Competition before submitting your short film.

 Students are encouraged to work collaboratively, however you may enter individually, in groups, or as a class.
-Film schools (Universities, TAFEs and private institutions can enter their students work, or individual students from any of the institutions can enter their own work.
+Film schools (Universities, TAFEs and private institutions) can enter their students work, or individual students from any of the institutions can enter their own work.
 Each film may only be submitted once.

 produced and financed.
 Please do not ask for fee waivers for as a matter of equity all films submitted must fulfil all submission criteria.

 Films may be in any language or have no dialogue at all.
 Foreign-language dialogue must have English subtitles.

 Ensure that all content in your film (including footage, music, images, props etc) is your own.
 If you include any copyrighted content you must be able to provide written permission for its uses.
 Entries containing any unauthorised content will be disqualified.
-View our website for more copyright information.